-- Something that might come in handy is that Romanian is a phonetic language, so words are pronounced as they are spelled.
+- Something that might come in handy is that Romanian is a phonetic language, so words are pronounced as they are spelt.
 Yay!

 - A foreigner trying to learn or speak Romanian can expect positive reactions from native speakers.
 Most Romanian will certainly appreciate the fact that you are making an effort to speak their language.

-- Romanians tend to be very good at foreign languages, they start learning as early as 6 years old in school either English, French or German and they add a second language at the age of 11.
-The majority of young people speak very good English and some of them even another one or 2 languages.
+- Romanians tend to be very good at foreign languages, they start learning as early as six years old in school either English, French or German and they add a second language at the age of 11.
+The majority of young people speak very good English and some of them even another one or two languages.